pablodecm/phd_thesis/src/103_chapter_3.md

 considerations presented in this chapter.
-A non-deterministic factor could be useful to model for example trigger prescales, which are trigger decisions based on a randomly selecting a fraction of all the selected events to be recorded, ensuring that the total rate is manageable.
+A non-deterministic factor could be useful to model for example trigger prescales, which are trigger decisions based on randomly selecting a fraction of all the selected events to be recorded, ensuring that the total rate is manageable.

 In practice, a given selection